OpenVAA/voting-advice-application/docs/docker-setup-guide.md

 ## Requirements

 - Docker
-- Node.js (if running the app outside of Docker; version 18.20.4 is recommended)
+- Node.js (if running the app outside of Docker; version 18.20.4 and `nvm` for Node version management is recommended)
 - Ports 1337, 5173 and 5432 should be free for the application if using default settings
   - These ports can be changed in the `.env` file if desired.

 ## Getting started

+Make sure that you’re using the recommended Node version (see [Requirements](#requirements), above) by running `node -v`.
+If needed set the correct version with `nvm use <VERSION>`.

 Backend module contains `strapi-plugin-import-export-entries` directory which is a separate git repository.
 In order to initialise it you need to run: